0x80/typed-firestore-server/README.md

 ### Handling Collections and Queries

-The functions that work with collections should look familiar, but there is one things to always keep in mind:
+The functions that work with collections should look familiar, but there is one thing to always keep in mind:

-The optional `select` statement should **ALWAYS** be defined separately from the query.
-You can still set it on the query directly, because that part is still the official Firestore API, but then your data will **not be typed correctly** and it can lead to **painful mistakes**, so keep that in mind.
+The optional `select` statement should **ALWAYS** be defined separately from the query, otherwise we can not narrow the returned type correctly.

+Because the query part is using the official Firestore API, you can still place a select on the query, but then your data will **not be typed correctly** and it can lead to **painful mistakes**, so try to keep that in mind!

+This is not a risk introduced by this library.
+If you use the official `.select()` API you are always at risk because you would have to type the result manually.

 ```ts
 import { refs } from "./db-refs";